nesk/Boxifier/README.md

         <img src="thumbnail.jpg" alt="Thumbnail">
     </a>

-You can also create group of images :
+You can also create groups of images :

     <a href="fullsize1.jpg" rel="boxifier[group1]">
         <img src="thumbnail1.jpg" alt="Thumbnail 1">